makeplans/makeplans-api/readme.md

 ## Authentication

-MakePlans uses HTTP Basic Auth.
-The account has to enable the API first and you will find the API-Key in the account settings.
-The API-Key is the username and there is no password.
-MakePlans uses SSL and all requests over HTTP will be redirected to HTTPS.
+Use your account API-Key to authenticate with the MakePlans API.
+First enable the API on the account and you will find the API-Key in the account settings.

+Send the API-Key as a Bearer token using the HTTP Authorization header.

+Example: `Authorization: Bearer APIKEY`

+Deprecated: For Basic Auth use the API-Key as username and empty password.

 If your application is installable by end-users you should use oAuth.
 However we do not yet support oAuth so please contact us if this is something you require.